xh/hoist-react/docs/upgrade-to-typescript.md

 ### Next Steps

 The pace and completeness with which you migrate the rest of your app's codebase is up to you.
 Consider prioritizing packages in an order similar to the below to get the most benefit early on from your TS upgrade:

-* Services - often centralized business logic accessed from multiple parts of the app, a great candidate for typed functions and public properties.
+* *Services* - often centralized business logic accessed from multiple parts of the app, a great candidate for typed functions and public properties.
-* POJOs - if your app maintains any classes for data modelling, consider typing their public properties and any public instance methods.
+* *POJOs* - if your app maintains any classes for data modelling, consider typing their public properties and any public instance methods.
-* Utils - shared, app specific utility functions are good candidates for typing, with callers benefiting from typed parameters and return signatures.
+* *Utils* - shared, app specific utility functions are good candidates for typing, with callers benefiting from typed parameters and return signatures.
-* Models & Components
+* *Models & Components* - the bulk of your client-side codebase...

+### TODO

+* Component updates to pull through model type via `hoistCmp.factory<T` generic.
+* Use of interfaces extending `HoistProps` and similar to replace prop-types.
+* Use of config interfaces for public / non-trivial model constructors.
+* Standard TS keywords we use and recommend - `readonly`, `override`